djsudduth/keep-it-markdown/APPLE-NOTES.md

 ### Overview
 KIM can now export markdown files in a compatible format for Apple Notes import (OS versions 26.x).
-Apple Notes has issues importing markdown files with media link unless the markdown and media are wrapped in a folder.
+Apple Notes has issues importing markdown files with media links unless the markdown and media are wrapped in a folder.
 A new switch has been added (`-an`) to export in this special format.
 Once exported from Keep using the `-an` option you must then use the "Import Markdown..." menu option in the Apple Notes UI to import them successfully.

 ### Steps for Migrating to Apple Notes
 - Run KIM (example `python kim.py -an -b #arthistory` or `python kim.py -an -cd "> 2026-01-01"`) - see EXAMPLES.md